 After Endovascular Abdominal Aortic Aneurysm Repair

 You have had a procedure to repair an abdominal aortic aneurysm (AAA).
-An AAA happens when a weakened part of a blood vessel in your belly (abdominal) area expanded like a balloon.
-During an endovascular repair, your healthcare provider created 2 small cuts (incisions) near your groin.
+An AAA means that a weakened part of a large blood vessel in your belly (abdominal) area expanded like a balloon.
+During an endovascular repair, your doctor created two small cuts (incisions) near your groin.
 A thin, flexible tube (catheter) was threaded into the artery at the incision.
 A graft was placed inside the catheter and guided toward the damaged part of your aorta to prevent more problems.

 Home care